ibarwick/firebird_fdw/README.md

         The user's password (note that Firebird only recognizes the first 8 characters of a password)

+    'updatable':
+        Boolean value indicating whether the foreign server as a whole is updatable.
+Default is true.
+Note that this can be overridden by table-level settings.

+### CREATE FOREIGN TABLE options

+`firebird_fdw` accepts the following options via the `CREATE FOREIGN TABLE`
+command:

     'table_name':
         The Firebird table name (not case-sensitive).
 Cannot be used together with the 'query' option.